 Every seven years in the land of Israel, God asks this question: Do you trust me?
 Hopefully, we can answer with an enthusiastic, “Yes!”
 Yes, Lord, we trust You.
 We believe in You and believe that You run the world.

 Then comes the real challenge.
 God says: Prove it!

-In this week’s Torah portion, we learn about the laws of the sabbatical year.
-There is a seven-year cycle in which farmers may work their land for six years, but during the seventh year, the land must rest.
+In Leviticus chapter 25, we learn about the laws of the sabbatical year.
+According to biblical law, there is a seven-year cycle in which farmers may work their land for six years, but during the seventh year, the land must rest.
 Farmers cannot sow seeds or reap the harvest – for an entire year.

 Now to put this into perspective, let’s imagine that every seven years, we were commanded to march into work and announce that we would be taking the year off.
 We’re not talking about a paid sabbatical; we’re talking about simply quitting our jobs for the year while living the same lifestyle that we have always maintained.
 At the conclusion of the year, we would fully expect to get our old jobs back, or to get another one that was even better.